vivin/gradle-semantic-build-versioning/README.md

 These options let you restrict the set of tags considered when determining the base version.

 **Note:** Be careful when filtering tags because it can affect plugin-behavior.
 The plugin works by determining the base version from tags, so behavior can vary depending on whether certain tags have been filtered out or not:
- - If your filtering options are set such that none of the existing ancestor tags match, the plugin will use the [`startingVersion`](#startingversion).
+ - If your filtering options are set such that none of the existing ancestor-tags match, the plugin will use the [`startingVersion`](#startingversion).
  - If your filtering options are set such that the base version is not a pre-release version and you are attempting to use [`bumpComponent=pre-release`](#bumpcomponent), the build will fail.

 ### `tagPattern`

 This pattern tells the plugin to only consider those tags matching `tagPattern` when trying to determine the base version from the tags in your repository.
 The value for this option has to be a regular expression.
 Its default value is `~/\d++\.\d++\.\d++/`, which means that all tags that contain a semantic version part are considered and all others are ignored.
-This property can e. g. be used to tag different projects in the build individually in the same repository.
+This property can be, for example, to tag and version different sub-projects under a root-project individually, while using the same repository.

 **Example:** Only tags that start with `foo` should be considered
 ```gradle